American Express Platinum Card® vs. Delta SkyMiles® Platinum Card: Premium Cards, Smarter Travel

 The Takeaway

-When you’re deciding between these two elevated travel Card options, think about your travel style and preferences.
+When deciding between these two elevated travel Cards, you can consider your travel style and preferences.
 If you value lounge access around the world, premium hotel benefits, and a diverse set of travel credits, then the American Express Platinum Card may be the Card for you.
-If you’re a frequent Delta flyer who wants access to quality perks and to earn miles toward your next Delta flight, you may prefer the Delta Platinum Card.
-In either case, becoming an Amex Card Member opens doors for you at home and abroad.
+If you’re a frequent Delta flyer who wants access to quality perks and earn miles toward your next Delta flight, you may prefer the Delta Platinum Card.

 Headshot of Scott Drueding Hanson